Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Searching by content type and controlling paging and sorting

-@Martin we have another section called Type and Aspect Queries on the in depth page.
-Is that needed here?

 As with all the v1 ReST APIs paging can also be controlled, it's just done via the body rather than a query parameter.
 The results can also be sorted.
 The example body below shows how to execute a search to find all files ordered by the `cm:name` property, only show 25 results rather than the default of 100 and skip the first 10 results: